 Kevin A. Hassett is the State Farm James Q. Wilson Chair in American Politics and Culture at the American Enterprise Institute (AEI).
-He is also a resident scholar and AEI's director of economic policy studies.
+He is also a resident scholar and AEI’s director of research for domestic policy.

 Before joining AEI, Hassett was a senior economist at the Board of Governors of the Federal Reserve System and an associate professor of economics and finance at Columbia (University) Business School.
 He served as a policy consultant to the US Department of the Treasury during the George H. W. Bush and Bill Clinton administrations.